Azure/DistributedDeepLearning/README.md

+### Authors: Mathew Salvaris, Ilia Karmanov, Miguel González-Fierro

-# Training Distributed Training on Batch AI
+# Training Distributed Deep Learning Models on Batch AI
 Object recognition in images is a widely applied technique in computer vision applications.
 It is often implemented by training a convolutional deep neural network (CNN).
-The training process can take up to weeks on a single GPU, not to mention the the prohibitively long time needed when performing hyperparameter tuning or experimenting with model architectures.
+The training process can take up to weeks on a single GPU, not to mention the prohibitively long time needed when performing hyperparameter tuning or experimenting with model architectures.

 This repo shows how to train a CNN model in a distributed fashion using [Azure Batch AI](https://docs.microsoft.com/en-us/azure/batch-ai/overview), a managed service that enables deep learning (DL) models to be trained on clusters of Azure virtual machines, including VMs with GPU support.